relmachtoub/projects/Telecom Project/README.md

 5. Convert categorical columns to OHE.
 6. Check for class imbalance.
 7. Split data into training and test set.
-8. Create and test different models such as decision tree, LGBM Classifier,
+8. Create and test different models such as Decision tree Classifier & LGBM Classifier.

 Clarifying Report